 In recognising the importance of sport and the significant emerging challenges to Australia’s sustained success in elite sport, the Australian Government released the directions paper Australian Sport: Emerging Challenges, New Directions, on 6 May 2008.
-The paper outlined the need for widespread and continuing reform of Australia’s sporting system.
+The paper outlines the need for widespread and continuing reform of Australia’s sporting system.

-Mr Crawford headed a team that included:
+Mr Crawford heads a team that includes:

 - Mark Bouris – leading businessmen and creator of Wizard home loans and Sydney Rooster Rugby League Club board member

 - Sam Mostyn – extensive background in law and corporate affairs, and AFL commissioner

 - Pam Tye – Hockey Australia President and former Australian Sports Commission board member

 - Colin Carter – a senior adviser to the Boston Consulting Group and a director of a number of companies including Wesfarmers and World Vision

 The panel will consult widely with key stakeholders, in particular those that play a key role in the development, delivery and use of various aspects of the Australian sporting system, and will report to the Australian Government in 2009.
 It will provide an interim report on elite sport by the end of 2008.